By Ian Fraser

-Most bankers think in numbers as well as in a horrible alphabet soup of acronyms like P&L, MBS, ABS, CDO, CDS and CPDO.
+Most bankers think in numbers as well as in a horrible alphabet soup of acronyms like P&L, MBS, ABS, CDO, CBS and CPDO.
 Getting them to recall the atmospheric “colour” surrounding critical incidents – details like how they travelled somewhere, who else was in the room, what the weather was like, the decor of the room, the view from the windows, how their counterparts were dressed, the mood in the room – was sometimes difficult.
 Thankfully, there were one or two bankers who were good at this sort of thing.
 Without them, Shredded would have ended up as dry as a bowl of milkless high-fibre cereal.

 (10) RBS sought to save its skin at the expense of its own business customers

-My book describes how, soon after arriving at RBS, Fred Goodwin sought to bankrupt one of Edinburgh’s largest private companies on a whim.
+My book describes how, soon after arriving at RBS, Goodwin sought to bankrupt one of Edinburgh’s largest private companies on a whim.
 He was only prevented from doing so after representations were made to the then CEO George Mathewson.
 Arbitrarily pulling the rug on business customers – even ones that were trading successfully and had never missed a loan repayment – became more prevalent after an internal decision was made at RBS as it desperately sought to prevent collapse in August 2008.
-From that moment on, as reports to the UK Government have suggested, there is evidence to suggest the bank was putting viable, asset-rich business customers out of business in order to prosper at their expense.
-After alluding to this behaviour in television interviews including one on BBC News in July 2012, I was deluged with correspondence from owners and managers of affected firms, some of whom cried down the phone as they alleged that RBS had snuffed out their life’s work.
+From that moment on, as reports to the UK Government have suggested, there is evidence to suggest that the bank was effectively seeking to put viable, asset-rich business customers out of business in order to prosper at their expense.
+After alluding to this behaviour in television interviews including one on BBC news in July 2012, I was deluged with correspondence from owners and managers of affected firms, some of whom cried down the phone as they alleged that RBS had snuffed out their life’s work.

 (11) Press coverage of Goodwin and RBS was pathetic

 A bubble of hyperbole surrounded Goodwin and RBS in the wake of the NatWest takeover in 2000.
 The accolades reached a crescendo when Forbes magazine named him “global businessman of the year” in December 2002.
-Scotland on Sunday named him Scotland’s top man for four consecutive years between 2003 and 2006.
+Scotland on Sunday named him Scotland’s top man for four consecutive years in 2003 and 2006.
 He also won numerous corporate and business awards from Trinity Mirror’s Scottish Business Insider and was called a “master of integration” by Harvard Business School.
 A more critical press might have helped avert disaster.